Deb-4cyber/Digital-Forensics/Lab 1/README.md

 # 📌 Digital Forensic Investigation: The "Lone Wolf" Scenario

 ## 📝 Overview
 This project demonstrates a comprehensive digital forensic analysis conducted as part of an academic lab exercise.
 The investigation centers on the "Lone Wolf" training scenario, where the primary objective was to analyze a suspect's digital artifacts to uncover plans for a potential mass shooting event.
-By utilizing industry-standard tools, the investigation successfully recovered deleted files, search history, and logistical planning documents that established the suspect's intent and escape routes.
+By utilizing industry-standard tool (Autopsy), the investigation successfully recovered deleted files, search history, and logistical planning documents that established the suspect's intent and escape routes.

 ## ⚙️ Methodology / Approach
 The investigation followed a rigorous forensic workflow to ensure data integrity and legal admissibility: